mikepan/GameEngineBook/text/03-LogicBricks.md

 Some of the animations you create in Blender can be used in the game engine.
 The same result you see in the viewport when you play them back with Alt+A, you can also get in the game engine.
 That includes armature poses, shape keys, and some of the properties of object, material, light, and camera as following:

 - **Pose** : Any recorded sequence in an Armature object can be played.
-It's common to have different animated cycles[md]walking, running, jumping, tired walking, taking a break[md]and to alternate between them during an event.
+It's common to have different animated cycles (walking, running, jumping, tired walking, taking a break) and to alternate between them during an event.
 When using multiple action actuators, you may have an action currently playing when you start a new one.
 To make the transition smoothly, you can set the Blend In and Priority to respectively blend the animations for a certain number of frames and to play the new animation on top of the old one.

 - **Shape Keys** : Similar to poses, you can play the shape key actions created in the DopeSheet Editor with control over the blending, priority, frames, and so on.
 There is even a Continue option common to both that allows you to start the animation when you left the last time you activated it.
 Remember that you don't play the individual shape keys but rather the action that stores their influence on each other over time.